GET STARTED | Get Your Fair Cash Offer Today

 Tax assessors typically employ the quickest means of measuring property, using records and previously submitted documentation.

-These can include previous surveys or deeds, but if your property has yet to be surveyed in a long time or a property marker has been moved or is missing, the tax records can be outdated.
+These can include previous surveys or deeds, but if your property has not been surveyed in a long time or a property marker has been moved or is missing, the tax records can be outdated.

 Major Discrepancies